Wellington College, Berkshire: History

 Wellington College was granted a royal charter in 1853 as The Royal and Religious Foundation of the Wellington College, and was opened in 1859.
 Its first Master, which is the title of the headmaster, was Edward White Benson, who later became Archbishop of Canterbury.
 The college's Visitor was Queen Elizabeth II.

 Originally, the school educated sons of deceased officers who had held commissions in the Army.
 In 1952 a Supplementary Royal Charter extended the privilege of eligibility to the orphan sons of deceased officers of the Royal Navy, Royal Marines and Royal Air Force.
-By the 1960s, the school was considering becoming co-educational, but for some years the lack of financial resources prevented it from doing so.
-The first girls were admitted into the Sixth Form in the 1970s, and the school became fully co-educational in 2005.
+By the 1960s, the school was considering becoming co-educational, but for some years a lack of financial resources prevented it from doing so.
+The first nine girls were admitted into the Sixth Form in the 1975, and the school became fully co-educational in 2005.
 A recent change to the scheme of reduced fees early in 2006 extended the privilege to the orphan children of deceased servicemen or servicewomen of His Majesty's Armed Forces irrespective of rank, and to the orphan children of persons who, in the sole opinion of the Governors, have died in acts of selfless bravery.
 However, only a minority of the children at the school now come from military families.